Luckygoldjade/html-to-fullstack-mern-project/README.md

 2. Start the Backend Server

 npm start
-- This will connect your backend to MongoDB Atlas using the connection string in .env.
+- This will connect your backend to MongoDB Atlas using the connection string in .env.<br>
 View the backend website
 - Open your web browser and go to https://localhost:3000